Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: Customized Algorithms for Precoder Design

-We have proved that the inexact algorithm in Table \ref{tableVIBC2} is a special case of In-SCA algorithm.
-The convergence then follows as a direct consequence of Theorem \ref{thmGeneralConvergence}. \end{proof}} { \begin{remark} From the previous proof it is clear why we have introduced the quadratic term in the lower bound expression $g^{\beta^k}_{i_k}$.
-As long as $\beta^k$ is bounded away from zero, the lower bound function is strongly convex with respect to $\bV_{i_k}$, which in turn guarantees the sufficient descent property \eqref{eq:condition_inexact}.
-Intuitively, a larger $\beta^k$ means that a new iterate will be closer to the old iterate, which may result in slower convergence.
-Therefore in practice, $\beta^k$ is often chosen to be a very small number. \end{remark}}
+{Next we show the convergence of the above inexact algorithm, by appealing to Theorem \ref{thmGeneralConvergence}.
+The proof is given in Appendix \ref{eq:appC}. \begin{coro} {\it Consider problem \eqref{problemSyS} specialized to the setting given in this section.
+Suppose $\beta>0$, then the inexact algorithm in Table \ref{tableVIBC2} converges to the set of stationary solutions. } \end{coro} { \begin{remark} The proof of Corollary \ref{cor:equivalence} hinges on the fact that each $\bV^{m_k}$ problem is strongly convex, cf. \eqref{eq:strong:convexity}.
+This is precisely the reason that we have introduced the proximal term $-\beta\left\|\bV_{i_k}-\bhV_{i_k}\right\|^2_F$ in the first place.
+As long as $\beta$ is bounded away from zero, the lower bound function $\sum_{i_k\in\cI_k}g^{\beta}_{i_k}(\bV_{i_k}; \bhV)$ is strongly convex with respect to each $\bV^{m_k}$, providing the desired sufficient descent property \eqref{eq:condition_inexact1}. $\square$ \end{remark}}

-\begin{remark} The algorithms proposed in this section can be easily extended to the case of per-cell partial ComP.

-Assume that the BS clustering structure is known, and we let $\cS^{q_k}\subseteq \cI_k$ denote the set of users served by BS $q_k$, then we only need to slightly modify the proposed algorithm in Table \ref{tableVIBC} and \ref{tableVIBC2} by the following: \begin{itemize} \item In S1), for each BS $m_k\in\cQ_k$, set $\bV_{i_k}^{m_k}(0)={\bf 0}$ for all $i_k\notin\cS^{m_k}$; \item In S4), let each BS $m_k\in\cQ_k$ compute $\bV_{i_k}^{m_k}(t)$ using \eqref{eqVIBCComputeV}, $\forall~i_k\in\cS^{m_k}$ (rather than using all $i_k\in\cI_k$). \end{itemize} In this way, only the precoders of the subset of users served by each BS will be updated in each iteration.
-Once again, the computation in each iteration admits a closed-form solution, while in related works such as \cite{Ng10}, general purpose convex solvers need to be used for solving the subproblems.
+{ \begin{remark} The algorithms proposed in this section can be easily extended to the case of per-cell partial CoMP.
+Assume that the BS clustering structure is known, and we let $\cS^{q_k}\subseteq \cI_k$ denote the set of users served by BS $q_k$.
+Then we only need to slightly modify the algorithm in Table \ref{tableVIBC} and \ref{tableVIBC2} by the following: \begin{itemize} \item In S1), for each BS $m_k\in\cQ_k$, set $\bV_{i_k}^{m_k}(0)={\bf 0}$ for all $i_k\notin\cS^{m_k}$; \item In S4), let each BS $m_k\in\cQ_k$ compute $\bV_{i_k}^{m_k}(t)$ using \eqref{eqVIBCComputeV}, $\forall~i_k\in\cS^{m_k}$ (rather than using all $i_k\in\cI_k$). \end{itemize} In this way, only the precoders of the subset of users served by each BS will be updated at each iteration.
+Once again, the update at each iteration is closed-form, while in related works such as \cite{Ng10}, general purpose convex solvers are required.